mortar-works/mortar-website/src/site/use-cases/communication platform.md

 pageImage: hc03.jpg
 homepageImage: hc03.jpg
 description: |-
-  Our platform Hoop'd is boosting the capacity of over 40 culture and health partners in London Borough of Hackney providing communication tools, outreach and community network management; ensuring opportunities are reaching those that need them most.
+  It is difficult and demanding to identify and reach your target beneficiaries alone.
+Read about how our product Hoop'd establishes and supports networks of service providers, such as in London Borough of Hackney.
+A cohesive environment drives communication, outreach and community network management; ensuring opportunities reach those that need them most.

 order: 1
 ---